N0ciple/pykefcontrol/README.md

   - Add `KefAsyncConnector`.
 A class with the same functionality as `KefConnector` but with async properties and methods.

 - **Version 0.3**
-  - ⚠️ _Breaking change :_ `get_song_information()` now returns a dictionnary, no longer a tuple
+  - ⚠️ _Breaking change :_ `get_song_information()` now returns a dictionary, no longer a tuple
-  - add property `mac_address` that returns the MAC adress of the speaker as a string
+  - add property `mac_address` that returns the MAC address of the speaker as a string
-  - add property `speaker_name` that returns the firendly speaker name as defined in the KEF Connect app onboarding process
+  - add property `speaker_name` that returns the friendly speaker name as defined in the KEF Connect app onboarding process

 - **Version 0.2**
   - correct a bug in `power_on` and `shutdown`